Trustees of Seckford Education Trust

-Vanessa obtained a degree in Italian, before qualifying as a Solicitor.
-After practising for several years in London and in Lowestoft, she taught Italian at GCSE and A level, and worked as a tutor for Lowestoft College and Norfolk Adult Education Service.
+I graduated from Reading University with a degree in Italian and subsequently qualified as a Solicitor.
+I practised for several years, and after having my second child I taught GCSE and A level Italian, and I also worked as a tutor for Lowestoft College and for Norfolk Adult Education service.

-She was a Trustee and Company Secretary of The Old School Henstead, a co-educational primary school near Beccles in Suffolk for eight years and was also a Trustee and Company Secretary of The National Schools Symphony Orchestra for thirteen years.
+I have been a Trustee and Company Secretary of The Old School Henstead, a local primary school, and I was a Trustee and Company Secretary of The National Schools Symphony Orchestra for thirteen years.

 The Trust is very grateful to the following people who have served as Trustees on the Board in the past: